Aparna-devi-chinnu-R/Gilded_Rose_Java/README.md

     3.L - Linskov substitution (Avoid misusage of inheritace) 4.I - Interface segregation principle (not making interfaces weighted) 5.D - Dependency Injection.

+Design Principles:

+    1.DRY - There are some functions that are repeating.
+    2.SPR -
+    3 LSP -
+    4.DIP -
+    5.KISS - Follwing by naming conventions
+    6.ISP - Should I use interface instead of class?
+When should I use interface amd whrn class?
+    7.Open/Closed Principle -y
+    8.Composition over inheritance - Not sure when to follow this